mmerc00/employeeSystem/readMe.md

 ![demo](es.gif)
-# Unit 12 Homework: Employee System
+ Employee System

 In this generator a user is presented with questions regarding their work team.
 Upon user input, a employee is generated.
 The user has the options of adding more employees, their roles, ids and even departments!
-Try iy at https://fabulous-note-taker.herokuapp.com/
+Try it at https://fabulous-note-taker.herokuapp.com/

 Prerequisites N/A

 # Built With

-VS CODE
+--VS CODE
-Javascript
+--Javascript
-Node Js
+--Node Js
-NPM Express
+-NPM Express
-My SQL
+--My SQL
-Chrome
+--Chrome
-HTML
+--HTML
-Github
+--Github

 ## Authors